On Break

 “Rules for everything now, it’s a complete bureaucracy Hal,” the angrier nurse’s voice echoed.
 “I’m telling you, I’m telling you, you just gotta cut through all this red tape every chance you get.
 You just gotta cut through it.”

 Linus quit listening.
-He cursed quietly and wished the nurses would leave him alone as he flipped several notches along the glass covering above mucilaginous meats, cheeses and marshy vegetables.
+He cursed quietly and wished the nurses would leave him alone as he flipped several notches along the glass display above mucilaginous meats, cheeses and marshy vegetables.
 He wanted to be home on his computer, arguing with strangers online.

 There was the sound of a door slamming, and the nurses reappeared around the corner and walked into the alcove, dragging the gurney.
 One of the wheels stuck and skidded against a tiled lip with a grating noise.
 The angrier nurse gave it a shove.